MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/conversation-state.md

 ## Closed

 The conversations that are completed by ending, and closing the session are classified under **Closed** state.
-When you close a conversation, you cannot reopen from
+When you close a conversation, you cannot reopen from <\kabala question: from where?>